St. Ann School

 Babyammachi on her wedding day

 L.C.
 Isaac arranged for Kurian Thomas to marry his daughter, Baby.
 Their wedding was grand, as the first in the family, with relatives and neighbors joining the elaborate preparations.
 “Did they even like each other?”
-I wondered aloud, unable to imagine Babyammachi as a coquette as I regarded her wedding photo, even with the start of a smile curving her mouth, the necklace of tiny diamonds and sapphires arranged in floral shapes which she incongruously eventually left to me.
+I wondered aloud, unable to imagine Babyammachi as a coquette as I regarded her wedding photo, even with the start of a smile curving her mouth, the necklace of tiny diamonds and sapphires arranged in floral shapes which she incongruously, eventually left to me.
 Lucy was startled: “Of course!
 There is no question about it!
 They weren’t like people are in this country, kissing in public—they wouldn’t show off like that—but they respected each other.”
 I must work harder to understand quiet, understated love when all I know are spontaneous declarations and PDA followed by arguments in public and swift, violent, irrevocable coolings off.

 Kurian and Baby Thomas

 Babyammachi was about 24 years old when she married, and both she and her husband went to work in Pallai as teachers.
 They were respected professionals in this community; even Aunty Jaya’s mother, who was not yet involved with our family, remembers them teaching at St. Thomas School.
-Kurian had a reputation for fairness to the extreme, applying principles of justice to even small everyday matters: If two shopkeepers in close proximity were selling bananas, he would buy a kilo from each so both would profit.
+Kurian had a reputation for fairness to the extreme, applying principles of justice to even small everyday matters: If two shopkeepers in close proximity were selling bananas, he would buy a kilo from each.
 Baby and Kurian Thomas took walks together in the evening; people from Pallai remember this detail with fascination (Jeffrey’s wife, three generations removed, tells me) because they found it so very modern that a husband and wife would promenade in town as peers, with so much to say to one another, in 1950s rural Kerala.
 They often went back to Kottayam to see the family and Aunty Lucy remembered them always together in various activities, playing badminton on the front lawn.

-Soon Babyammachi gave birth to their sons Syriac and Isaac.
+Soon, Babyammachi gave birth to their sons Syriac and Isaac.
 While the family was not dependent on her income, she chose to continue teaching and hired a nanny to care for the children.
 This is the first glimpse of a Babyammachi I recognize, yet I can appreciate her interest in her work and indifference to tradition.
 Kurian indulged Babyammachi’s preferences, supported her decisions, and made her family his own.
 “Sometimes your grandfather would come and give me some money,” said Aunty Lucy, “Seventy rupees was a lot of money at that time.
 Kunnya was an extremely nice person.
 He always had a big smile, talked very nicely, you could tell he was smart and nice,” she paused, before she started crying.

 Kurian Thomas with his students